Audio/music corpora

 The ballroom music data set (Gouyon et al. 2006):

-In this document we report on the tempo induction contest held as part of the ISMIR 2004 Audio Description Contests, organized at the University Pompeu Fabra in Barcelona in September 2004 and won by Anssi Klapuri from Tampere University. […]
+In this document, we report on the tempo induction contest held as part of the ISMIR 2004 Audio Description Contests, organised at the University Pompeu Fabra in Barcelona in September 2004 and won by Anssi Klapuri from Tampere University. […]

-BallroomDancers.com gives many informations [sic] on ballroom dancing (online lessons, etc).
+BallroomDancers.com gives much information on ballroom dancing (online lessons, etc).
 Some characteristic excerpts of many dance styles are provided in real audio format.
 Their tempi are also available.

 Total number of instances: 698